Hecate: Cult at Byzantium

 Juniper wood Hekataion.
 Ptolemaic Egypt, c.
 304–330 BCE.

 Hecate was greatly worshipped in Byzantium.
-She was said to have saved the city from Philip II of Macedon, warning the citizens of a night time attack by a light in the sky, for which she was known as Hecate Lampadephoros.
+She was said to have saved the city from Philip II of Macedon, warning the citizens of a nighttime attack by a light in the sky, for which she was known as Hecate Lampadephoros.
 The tale is preserved in the Suda.
 (Note: "In 340 B.C., however, the Byzantines, with the aid of the Athenians, withstood a siege successfully, an occurrence the more remarkable as they were attacked by the greatest general of the age, Philip of Macedon.
 In the course of this beleaguerment, it is related, on a certain wet and moonless night the enemy attempted a surprise, but were foiled by reason of a bright light which, appearing suddenly in the heavens, startled all the dogs in the town and thus roused the garrison to a sense of their danger.
 To commemorate this timely phenomenon, which was attributed to Hecate, they erected a public statue to that goddess [...]".

 "If any goddess had a connection with the walls in Constantinople, it was Hecate.

 Hecate had a cult in Byzantium from the time of its founding.
 Like Byzas in one legend, she had her origins in Thrace.
 Since Hecate was the guardian of "liminal places", in Byzantium, small temples in her honor were placed close to the gates of the city.
 Hecate's importance to Byzantium was above all as deity of protection.
 When Philip of Macedon was about to attack the city, according to the legend, she alerted the townspeople with her ever-present torches, and with her pack of dogs, which served as her constant companions.

 Her mythic qualities thenceforth forever entered the fabric of Byzantine history."

 "A statue known as the 'Lampadephoros' was erected on the hill above the Bosphorous to commemorate Hecate's defensive aid."

 This story apparently survived in the works Hesychius of Miletus, who in all probability lived in the time of Justinian.
 His works survive only in fragments preserved in Photius and the Suda, a Byzantine lexicon of the 10th century AD.
 The tale is also related by Stephanus of Byzantium and Eustathius.)

-As Hecate Phosphorus (the 'star' Venus) she is said to have lit the sky during the Siege of Philip II in 340 BCE, revealing the attack to its inhabitants.
+As Hecate Phosphorus (the "morning star" Venus) she is said to have lit the sky during the Siege of Philip II in 340 BCE, revealing the attack to its inhabitants.
 The Byzantines dedicated a statue to her as the "lamp carrier".
-According to Hesychius of Miletus there was once a statue of Hecate at the site of the Hippodrome in Constantinople.
+According to the Byzantine historian Hesychius of Miletus, there was once a statue of Hecate at the site of the Hippodrome of Constantinople.